tkoolen/TypeSortedCollections.jl/README.md

 [![Build Status](https://travis-ci.org/tkoolen/TypeSortedCollections.jl.svg?branch=master)](https://travis-ci.org/tkoolen/TypeSortedCollections.jl)
 [![codecov.io](http://codecov.io/github/tkoolen/TypeSortedCollections.jl/coverage.svg?branch=master)](http://codecov.io/github/tkoolen/TypeSortedCollections.jl?branch=master)

 TypeSortedCollections provides the `TypeSortedCollection` type, which can be used to store type-heterogeneous data in a way that allows operations on the data to be performed in a type-stable manner.
 It does so by sorting a type-heterogeneous input collection by type upon construction, and storing these elements in a `Tuple` of concretely typed `Vector`s, one for each type.
-TypeSortedCollections provides type stable methods for `map!`, `foreach`, and `mapreduce` that take at least one `TypeSortedCollection`.
+TypeSortedCollections provides type stable methods for `map!`, `foreach`, `broadcast!`, and `mapreduce` that take at least one `TypeSortedCollection`.

 An example:
 ```julia